Recognizing and Developing Talents in Students

 The Gifted and Talented Program provides accelerated and enriched services for advanced-level learners, as well as talent development opportunities, at the elementary, middle and high school levels.

-The G/T Program seeks to recognize and develop talents in advanced-level learners.
+The G/T Program seeks to recognize and develop talents in all learners, including those already performing at advanced-levels.
 The following goals are established to offer a continuum of program services:

 - Ensure that gifted education services are an integral part of the general education program.